How to Prepare a Brunch or Breakfast Picnic

 Keep Dishes Warm While Transporting to Picnic

-To keep your Sausage Grits Souffle' warm while taking to the picnic site, wrap the hot casserole dish in several sheets of newspaper and then wrap in a thick towel.
-This should help to keep in the heat.
+To keep your souffle' warm while transporting to the picnic site, wrap the hot casserole dish in several sheets of newspaper and then wrap in a thick towel.

 Keeping with the breakfast theme, these muffins feature the flavors of bananas and oatmeal.
-Served with honey butter, they will give you a good start to your day.
+Serve with honey butter for a delicious flavor.